Nothing riles up the fan bases quite like the College Football Rankings.

-There are three major college football ranking systems in the United States, each of which ranks the top 25 NCAA Division I Football Bowl Subdivision (FBS) college football teams throughout the season and helps determine the winner of the NCAA FBS National Championship.
+Currently, there are three major ranking systems in college football, each of which ranks the top 25 Division I Football Bowl Subdivision (FBS) college football teams throughout the season and helps determine the four teams that eventually compete for the College Football Playoff National Championship.

 The three ranking systems are the:

 - Associated Press Top 25 poll

 - College Football Playoff rankings

 Each poll is voted on by a different group of individuals deemed qualified to give their take on the matter.
 That doesn’t mean the polls necessarily matchup with one another.
 It can be quite the opposite, actually.

 Let’s take a look at each of the three polls and where the current rankings stand for the 2022 college football season.